-COJECO partners with Germany Close Up to bring Russian-speaking Jews ages 25 to 42 (exception for 2022) from all over North America on an 8 day educational program to Germany.
+COJECO partners with Germany Close Up to bring Russian-speaking Jews ages 25 to 40 from all over North America on an 8 day educational program to Germany.
 Subsidized by the German government’s Transatlantic Program, Russian-speaking Jewish young adults have the opportunity to explore the past and present of Jewish life in Germany, and experience modern Germany first hand.

 The purpose of the program is to allow participants to gain their own perspective on Germany through a shared Jewish experience with fellow Russian-speaking Jews.
 (For program details and application please scroll down).
 Established in October 2007, Germany Close Up American Jews Meet Modern Germany is an initiative created to enrich transatlantic dialogue and provide Jewish-North American students and young professionals in their twenties and thirties with an opportunity to experience modern Germany up close and personally.
 A generous government scholarship (a part of the ERP Special Assets of the German Ministry for Economics and Technology) covers more than two thirds of participation costs, which leaves a participation fee of $890 per person.
 At the same time, Germany Close Up is an independent body working in partnership with COJECO on the organization and content of this program tailored for North American Russian-speaking Jewish participants.